NOW more financing options and down payment assistance available!

 What's the insulation situation?

-The appliances that can run on gas are the propane stove, and propane tankless water heater, there is also the option to upgrade to a propane refrigerator.
+The appliances that can run on gas are the propane stove, and propane tankless water heater.
 When you upgrade to a propane appliance, the upgrade includes the unit along with the gas lines that run thru the home.
 We recommend having a spare propane tank to swap them out when one runs out.

 What's the insulation situation?